scheidelg/ghpa/GitHub_Credential_Security.md

-# GitHub Credential Security
+# GitHub Credential Security with GitHub Pages Authorization (GHPA)

 ## BLUF

-There are multiple options, from a security perspective, to use GHPA.
+There are multiple options, from a security perspective, to use GitHub Pages Authorization (GHPA).
 There are some mitigating factors for even the worst option but here's the bottom line.

  - Use GHPA as a GitHub Application for a secure implementation.